 - Perception driven decision-making

-We frequently see organizations rebooting an effort from where they left off, rather than collecting data and adjusting to achieve the desired result.
+We frequently see organizations rebooting an effort from where they left off, rather than collecting data and adjusting to achieve the new desired result.

 The following are some key principles for driving measurable change in software development and avoiding the most common pitfalls to progress.